Frequently Asked

 textured walls without smoothing them first.

-First - a pre-pasted mural does not allow for an overlapping in the seams.
+Pre-pasted murals and QuickMurals™ do not allow for an overlapping in the seams.
 As a

 result the seams may not line-up correctly as one side of the seam may be high